abhishekg999/UIUCTF-2023/README.md

 - [VMWHERE2](vmwhere2/README.md)
 - *TBD*

 I played the UIUCTF 2023 with **`l3ak`** this weekend.
-Here are a few of the reverse engineering solves I worked on during the competition.
+We got `33rd place` with `	1486.000 points`.
+Here are a few writeup on the challenges I worked on during the competition.